a1sad1g/soc-analyst-labs/RetailBreach/Walkthrough.md

 ## Q5: The theft of a session token through XSS is a serious security breach that allows unauthorized access.
 Can you provide the session token that the attacker acquired and used for this unauthorized access?

-To identify the stolen session token, I examined the HTTP requests associated with the administrator's session.
-I focused on requests to the admin dashboard and inspected the HTTP headers, particularly the `Cookie` field.
+After identifying the administrator's first visit to the page containing the XSS payload in Q4, I followed the corresponding HTTP stream and inspected the request headers.

-The administrator's session cookie was then correlated with the subsequent requests made by the attacker to determine which session token was stolen and used for unauthorized access.
+The administrator's session cookie was present in the `Cookie` header:
+`Cookie: PHESESSID=lqkctf24s9h9lg67teu8uevn3q`

 ![Session](screenshot/Session_token.png)

+This session token was subsequently acquired by the attacker through the XSS attack and used to hijack the administrator's session.

+## Q6: Identifying which scripts have been exploited is crucial for mitigating vulnerabilities in a web application.
+What is the name of the script that was exploited by the attacker?